y-arjun-y/classless-css/README.md

 # classless-css
-A collection of hand-made classless CSS themes!
+A collection of hand-made classless CSS themes made by me!

+## Wait, what is classless CSS?
+Classless CSS (also called no-class CSS) do not use ID's or classes.
+So, as long as your HTML is validated, they will work without you having to do any extra work!